-Brussels Airport is expected to get a US Pre-Clearance facility, which would make it the third European airport to get one, after Dublin and Shannon.
+It looks like Brussels Airport is moving closer to getting a US Pre-Clearance facility.
+This would make it the third European airport to get one, after Dublin and Shannon.

 Brussels Airport getting US Pre-Clearance

-The Brussels Times reports that Brussels’ Finance Minister, Alexander De Croo, has revealed that Brussels Airport will be getting a US Pre-Clearance facility.
-While the exact timeline hasn’t yet been revealed, the plan is that 30 US Customs & Border Protection agents will be stationed at Brussels Airport to carry out checks for US-bound passengers.
+While the exact timeline hasn’t been revealed, the plan is that 30 US Customs & Border Protection agents will be stationed at Brussels Airport to carry out checks for US-bound passengers.

 Ihsane Chioua Lekhli, a spokesperson for Brussels Airport, said the following when this concept was first announced a couple of months back:

 “The work is only now beginning.
 We are now going to work with the airlines and other partners to see what the impact will be on operations and costs, and how we can organise everything practically.”

-While the government is making it sound like this is a sure thing, it remains to be seen if that’s actually the case.
 Over the years we’ve seen a countless number of governments claim that one of these facilities was in the pipeline for their airports (from Bogota to Dubai to Jeddah to Tokyo), only for things not to materialize.
 Then again, this agreement at least got to the point of a signing ceremony, which wasn’t the case with most of the above facilities.

 Several years back the plan was for a third of US-bound travelers to go through Pre-Clearance facilities by 2024, though not much progress has been made in that regard.